 You don’t want to be left scrambling at the last minute to finish all of the details that can distract you from the bigger tasks such as loading the truck.
 On the other hand, you don’t want to do certain tasks too early and leave yourself without cable or Internet for the last few months in your current home.

 Yet there’s so much that has to get done before you move that it can be difficult to know when to do it all.
 That’s where having a moving and packing checklist to serve as a moving timeline can be a significant advantage as you plan your move.

 Six Weeks Before

-- Start researching moving companies.
 If you choose to hire professional movers, it’s a good idea to start researching them early and try to book one as soon as you can to help you stay on schedule.
 Check out our Top 10 Questions to ask a moving company before hiring them.

 One Month Before

-- Collect boxes.
-Anyone who has moved knows how important boxes are.
+Anyone who has moved knows how important moving boxes are.
 Start collecting them about a month before your move so you’ll not only have enough, but you’ll also have enough time to pack.

 Three Weeks Before

-- Start packing.
 Start by packing the items you know you won’t need right away, such as any out-of-season clothing, books or collectables.
 Be sure to leave the essentials (toothbrush, coffeemaker, toilet paper, medications, etc.) for last.
 Put them all into one box so you won’t have to waste time digging them out after you arrive.
 Consider buying padlocks or renting safety deposit boxes or similar to keep your valuables safe.